IDAES/idaes-pse/docs/logging.rst

 Levels
 ------

-Several logging level constants are defined in the ``idaes.logger`` module these include the standard Python Levels.
+Several logging level constants are defined in the ``idaes.logger`` module.
+These include the standard Python Levels.
 The following levels are provided for IDAES loggers.
 The additional levels of info provide finer control over the amount of logging information produced by IDAES loggers.

 ===================== ====== ============ ============================